 Can I test for hepatitis C during pregnancy?

-Pregnant women can be tested for hepatitis C, and if you follow the CDC recommendations, the test should be part of normal prenatal testing.
-If the pregnant woman is at increased risk of infection, due to intravenous drug use or positive HIV test, testing can be completed.
+If you are pregnant you can be tested for hepatitis C, and if you follow the CDC recommendations, the test should be part of normal prenatal testing.
+If you are at an increased risk of infection, due to intravenous drug use or positive HIV test, testing can be completed.
 EIA assay and hepatitis C RNA assay tests will be ordered to diagnose the condition and report viral load.
-Albumin, liver function and prothrombin time tests may also be ordered to check for damage to the liver or assess liver function during pregnancy.
+Albumin, liver function and prothrombin time tests may also be ordered to check for damage to the liver or to assess liver function during pregnancy.

 What are potential complications with hepatitis C in pregnancy?

 Hepatitis C passes from birth mother to infant about 5% of the time.
 This equates to infant-infection during 1 in 20 births.
 There are no medical measures available to prevent transmission during childbirth.
-There are no clinical studies reporting adverse outcomes on pregnancy, but there have been reports of premature delivery in women with hepatitis C. No increased risk of stillbirth, fetal malformation or fetal malnutrition has been reported.
+There are no clinical studies reporting adverse outcomes on pregnancy, but there have been reports of premature delivery in women with hepatitis C. No increased risk of stillbirth, fetal malformation or fetal malnutrition have been reported.

 Treatment for hepatitis C during pregnancy

-The aim of hepatitis C treatment is to reduce the presence of the virus in blood.
+The aim of hepatitis C treatment is to reduce the presence of the virus in the blood.
 Antiviral medications are often the first treatment of choice, but not all medications used to treat the virus are safe for use during pregnancy.
 Ribavirin, one antiviral medication used to treat hepatitis C, is not safe during pregnancy or for six months following pregnancy.
 When treatment is approved, injections of pegylated interferon alfa typically last for up to 48 weeks.
 Injections are supplemented with ribavirin.

 Can I breastfeed with hepatitis C?

-Breastfeeding with hepatitis C does not appear to increase risk of transmission to an uninfected infant, but the National Institutes of Health suggests talking with your physician about feeding options and potential risk factors before breastfeeding.
+Breastfeeding with hepatitis C does not appear to increase the risk of transmission to an uninfected infant, but the National Institutes of Health suggests talking with your physician about feeding options and potential risk factors before breastfeeding.